alexander-varljen/alexander-varljen.github.io/index.md

-The original project that I picked to demonstrate my software development/engineering skills, which was created in February 2022, was the source code of a banking application called “CS 210 Project Two” (make this a link).
+The original project that I picked to demonstrate my software development/engineering skills, which was created in February 2022, was the source code of a banking application called [“CS 210 Project Two”](https://github.com/alexander-varljen/alexander-varljen.github.io/blob/main/cs210projecttwo.zip).
 This artifact presented a menu which asks the user to give an initial investment amount, a monthly deposit amount, an annual interest rate, and the number of years (up to five years) in which they wish to see the change in their end of year balance and accrued interest.
 Then, the end of year balance and accrued interest are calculated based on these inputs and an output display is made.
 My enhancement of this artifact